 The reforms demanded by Macron, for shorter periods of posting and the harmonisation of social insurance contributions, are useful and long overdue.
 They should be supplemented by a comprehensive liability regime for contractors and better controls.
 Europe needs to be competitive in quality rather than in wage dumping.
 The new German government should pay attention to President Macron and address the issue.

 Wagner, Bettina and Anke Hassel.
 2016.
 Posting, subcontracting and low-wage employment in the German meat industry.
 In: Transfer Special Issue on "Labour mobility in the EU: between economic freedom and labour standards" No. 2/2016.

 Hassel, Anke, Jette Steen Knudsen and Bettina Wagner.
 2016.
 Winning the Battle or Losing the War: The Impact of European Integration on Labour Market Institutions in Germany and Denmark.
 Journal of European Public Policy.

 More about the authors

-Anke Hassel is Professor of Public Policy at the Hertie School of Governance and Academic Director of the Hans Böckler Foundation’s Institute of Economic and Social Research (WSI).
+Anke Hassel is Professor of Public Policy at the Hertie School and Academic Director of the Hans Böckler Foundation’s Institute of Economic and Social Research (WSI).
 Her research centres on the institutional foundations of business systems, labour rights and corporate social responsibility

 Bettina Wagner is a research assistant on the project Expert group: Workers’ voice and good corporate governance in transnational firms in Europe.